-Call us what you may… vegans, vegetarians, locavores, activists, hippies, etc. … but we never thought two years ago that we would be where we are today.
+Call us what you may… vegans, vegetarians, locavores, activists, hippies, etc. … but we never thought we would be where we are today.

 We stumbled into this experience when we simply started asking questions.
 We considered what we found with open minds.
 The knowledge we’ve gained has grown into our passion and a way of life.
 While we don’t wish to nag or push anyone, we can’t know what we know about food, and our food system, and not try to raise some awareness about it.
 Everything we have learned (and continue to learn) only makes us more engaged in our decisions about what we eat every day.
 The decisions we make will only better our lives, our health, the people we love, our community… and possibly give our son a better world in which to grow.

 There are so many types of diets out there, but “diet” is such a misconstrued word in our world

 We consider ourselves Vegan but don’t feel we actually fit the category.
 So lets throw diets out all together and call it a way of life.
 We eat to be healthy and to feel good.
 We eat a whole foods, plant-based diet and are Vegan in every choice we make.
 The variety of fruits, vegetables, grains, and beans are endless and they never makes for a boring or unsatisfactory meal.
 We are not deprived in any sense.
 We don’t follow charts or numbers or meal plans, just intuition and knowledge of the ingredients that go into our food.
 When picking out our food in the grocery store or at a restaurant we like to take certain things into account.
 Is it a whole food?
 Is it organic?
 Genetically modified?
 A substitute?
 What are in the ingredients and how many ingredients are listed?